-The return value of read() is 1 if a value was read, and 0 if there was an error or end of file.
-The print statement takes a comma separated list of arguments which may be strings or variables.
-A newline is printed at the end. read and print use the standard input and output respectively.
+The return value of read() is 1 if a value was read, and 0 if there was an error or end of file (EOF).
+The print statement takes a comma-separated list of arguments that may be strings or variables.
+A newline is printed at the end.

-For greater flexibility the following builtin functions are available.
+For greater flexibility, the following built-in functions are also available.

+'''

-printf("format string", arg1, arg2, . . .)
+printf("format string", arg1, arg2, . . . )

+'''

-printf is compatible with the standard C library function, allowing f, g, d, o, and x formats for scalar arguments, and the s format for strings.
+printf() is compatible with the standard C library function of the same name.
+It allows f, g, d, o, and x formats for scalar arguments, and the s format for strings.
 All the % specifications for field width apply.

-fprint("format string", arg1, arg2, . . .)

-fprint is the same as the printf function except that the output goes to the file opened with the wopen("filename") function.
-Files opened with the wopen function are closed with wopen() with no arguments or wopen("").
-When no write file is open, fprint defaults to the standard output. wopen returns a 0 on failure of the attempted open.

-sprint(strdef, "format string", arg1, . . .)

-This function is very useful in building filenames out of other variables.
-For example, if data files are names dthis.1, dthis.2, etc., then the names can be generated with variables in the following fashion.

 '''

+fprint("format string", arg1, arg2, . . . )

+'''

+fprint() is similar to printf(), but its output goes to the file that was opened by wopen("filename").
+Such files are closed by wopen() with no arguments, or by the alternative wopen("").
+When no write file is open, fprint() defaults to standard output. wopen() returns 0 on failure of the attempted open.

+'''

+sprint(strdef, "format string", arg1, . . . )

+'''

+This function is very useful for building file names, and even command strings, out of other variables.
+For example, if data files are to be named drat.1, drat.2, etc., the names can be generated with variables in the following manner.

+'''

-strdef file, prefix
+strdef filename, prefix

-prefix = "this"
+prefix = "rat"

 num = 1

-sprint(file, "d%s.%d", prefix, num)
+sprint(filename, "d%s.%d", prefix, num)

 '''

-After execution of these statements the string variable file contains dthis.1.
+After execution of these statements the, string variable filename contains drat.1.

+'''

 fscan()

+'''

-fscan returns the value read sequentially from the file opened by ropen("filename").
-The file is closed with ropen() or by a call to ropen with another filename. ropen returns a 0 if the file could not be opened.
-If no read file is open, fscan takes its input from the standard input.
+fscan() returns the value read sequentially from the file that was opened by ropen("filename").
+The file is closed by calling ropen() with no argument or with a different file name argument. ropen() returns 0 if the file could not be opened.
+If no read file is open, fscan() takes its input from standard input.

-Read files must consist of whitespace or newline separated numbers in any meaningful format.
+Read files must consist of whitespace- or newline-separated numbers in any meaningful format.
 An EOF will interrupt the program with an error message.
-The user can avoid this with a sentinel value as the last number in the file or by knowing how many times to call fscan.
+The user can avoid this with a sentinel value as the last number in the file or by knowing how many times to call fscan().

+'''

 getstr(strvar)

+'''

-getstr reads the next line from the file opened with ropen and assigns it to the string variable argument.
+getstr() reads the next line from the file that was opened by ropen(), and assigns it to the string variable argument.
 The trailing newline is part of the string.

+'''

 xred("prompt", default, min, max)

+'''

-xred is a useful function that places a prompt on the standard error device along with the default value and waits for input on the standard input.
-If a newline is typed xred returns the default value.
+xred() places a prompt on the standard error device along with the default value, and waits for input on standard input.
+If a newline is typed, xred returns the default value.
 If a number is typed, it is checked to see if it is in the range defined by min and max.
 If so, the input value is returned.
-If the value to be returned is not in the range, the user is prompted again for a number within the proper range.
+If the typed number is not in the range, the user is prompted again for a number within the proper range.